pandas-dev/pandas/doc/source/getting_started/intro_tutorials/04_plotting.rst

     <div class="shadow gs-callout gs-callout-remember">
         <h4>REMEMBER</h4>

--  The ``.plot`` methods are applicable on both Series and DataFrames
+-  The ``.plot.*`` methods are applicable on both Series and DataFrames
 -  By default, each of the columns is plotted as a different element (line, boxplot,…)
--  Any plot created by pandas is a matplotlib object.
+-  Any plot created by pandas is a Matplotlib object.

 .. raw:: html